-See an overview of the Summer 2012 issue.
+See an overview of the Halloween 2014 issue.

-A few highlights of the Summer 2012 issue.
+A few highlights of the Halloween 2014 issue.

-Twilight Times ezine was on hiatus from January 2010 to June 2012, but we re-launched with the July 2012 issue.
-Going forward, we will be publishing on a regular quarterly schedule -- Winter (January 2014), Spring (April 2014), Summer (July 2014) and a special Halloween issue (October 2013).
+Twilight Times ezine was on hiatus for the past couple of years, but we've re-launched with the Halloween 2014 issue.
+Going forward, we will be publishing on a regular quarterly schedule -- Winter (January 2015), Spring (April 2015), Summer (July 2015) and a special Halloween issue (October 2015).
 We need poetry and stories for the Winter issue as well as the Spring issue.
 We will be open to submissions from Feb.
 15 to Mar.
-5, 2014.
+5, 2015.

 Many thanks to the talented contributors who are sending us the finest in speculative fiction, poetry and fantasy artwork.
-This is the thirty-third issue of Twilight Times ezine - online since July 1998.
+This is the thirty-fourth issue of Twilight Times ezine - online since July 1998.

 Futures Mystery Anthology Magazine is now part of the Twilight Times family of publications which includes Twilight Times Books, Paladin Timeless Books and Twilight Times ezine.